 In the Kitchen

 20L stuff sack – Just a plain bag that rolls up into basically nothing.
 Super handy to keep all your dirty laundry separate from your clean clothes.
-You can never have too many bags.
+You can also never have too many bags when traveling.
+Whether it’s wet clothes from a day at the beach or some local shopping, stuff sack bags are great for separating your travel items.

-Packing cells – Never traveled with them before, wouldn’t travel without them again!
+PRO Packing Cells / Cubes – Never traveled with them before, wouldn’t travel without them again!
 Really useful for keeping all of your stuff organized.
 When you’re on the road for a long time it becomes very tedious packing and unpacking your bags every couple of days.
 Packing cells definitely help ease the burden by allowing you to organize your stuff into smaller bags, and then just jamming those into your big bag.
 Problem solved!

-Leatherman Skeletool Multitool– Would never leave for a trip without my trusty Leatherman.
+Leathernen Skeletool – Would never leave for a trip without my trusty Leatherman.
 This multifunctional Skeletool design is light weight and has all the things you need on the road.
 Knife, pliers, wire cutters, screw driver and of course a bottle opener.

 Sewing kit – Better to fix those holes then buy new clothes.
 I’m a modern day Armani with a needle!